sshushliapin/Sitecore.FakeDb/README.md

 ## <a id="fakedb-nsubstitute"></a>FakeDb NSubstitute
 Mocking is one of the fundamental things about unit testing.
-Mock objects allows to simulate an abstraction behaviour keeping unit tests fast and isolated.
+Mock objects allows to simulate abstraction behaviour keeping unit tests fast and isolated.

 FakeDb allows to create [NSubstitute](http://nsubstitute.github.io/) mocks